 Please note that dates and locations are subject to change in accordance with government health and safety regulations.

 All team registrations for Senior Nationals are done on the Volleyball Registration System (VRS).
-For assistance with registering a team, please consult the Nationals Registration Guide which will be released in late Fall.
+For assistance with registering a team, please consult the Nationals Registration Guide.

 With some events filling quickly, waitlists will come into effect as soon as the age category reaches initial capacity.
 Teams will be invited to join the event from the waitlist as spots become available in the order in which they registered onto the waitlist.

 Withdrawing a Team from Nationals

 If you wish to withdraw from Nationals, please complete the Team Withdrawal Form.